JeremyLikness/Ng2TypeScriptLab/README.md

 control is invalid (in this case, the `required` tag means the user must enter some text before it is valid).

+For explicit forms, refer to the [FormBuilder Documentation](https://angular.io/docs/ts/latest/api/common/FormBuilder-class.html).

+For a data-binding cheat sheet, refer to [this slide](http://jeremylikness.github.io/Ng2TypeScriptPrez/#slide-12).